tyreepearson/field-workshops-terraform/docs/index.md

 - So, for our restrict-ec2-instance-type.sentinel policy:
   - create the **restrict-ec2-instance-type** directory under the test directory.

+???

+time to setup test cases, these test cases are used to determine whether or not the policy works in a specific condition. you want to make sure you have one test that passes by design and one that fails by design. you want to ensure that if you make a change to the policy or your config that it doesnt break your policy.
+Looking for different conditions that you can expect that policy to pass or fail.
 ---
 name: file-structure

 .center[
   ![:scale 90%](../slides/images/file-structure.png)
 ]

+???

+what the file structure looks like for tests. for the most part you will have a test folder that will have the folder for the type of test and then have mock files in there. you dont have to put the mock files in there but it is an approach.

 ---
 name: copy-mocks